devleaks/followthegreens/docs/index.md

     - XPPython3/followthegreens/speed_faster (normal length, speed / 2, twice faster)
     - XPPython3/followthegreens/speed_fast (length x 2, speed / 2)

 ## Automagic Rabbit Speed Control

 The goal of Release 2 is to supply taxi speed information to the pilot in addition to the direction (Follow the greens).
+The speed information is supplied with two «variables»:

+    - The speed of the «rabbit» (the faster the rabbit, the faster you should run to catch it up, the slower the rabbit, the slower you should go.)
+    - The length of the rabbit (the longer the rabbit, the more you can keep up with that speed, do not expect speed change.)

 In this first instance, the control of the speed is simplified as such:

-- If the aircraft is at or below 15 knots, the rabbit will propose to accelerate (run faster).
+- If the aircraft is at or below 15 knots (~7m/s), the rabbit will propose to accelerate (run faster).
 This is indicated by a faster rabbit sequence.
-- If the aircraft is at or above 25 knots, the rabbit will propose to slow down.
+- If the aircraft is at or above 25 knots (~13m/s), the rabbit will propose to slow down.
 This is indicated by a slower rabbit sequence.
-- IF the aircraft nears a slop bar (at about 200 meters from it), the rabbit will also propose to slow down.
+- If the aircraft nears a stop bar or the end of the greens (at about 200 meters from it), the rabbit will also propose to slow down.

 Between 15 and 25 knots on a straight taxiway, the rabbit will run at normal speed.

+There currently is no difference between a GA and a A380.
+They all taxi at the same speed range.

-In a later release, speed indication will be refined to anticipate sharp turns (at slow speed) or long, straight taxiways.
+In a later release, speed indication will be refined to anticipate turns (at slow speed) or long, straight taxiways.
+Speeds will also be adjusted for aircraft types and sizes.

 # FtG Control and Monitoring